 There is a fundamental dynamic that takes place in the human experience which touches all of our lives.
-It we look carefully, we can see it in the testimony of history at various times and places.
+If we look carefully, we can see it in the testimony of history at various times and places.
 It involves the basic human journey, which generally begins in oppression, and takes us through the wilderness toward the Promised Land.
 Oppression, Wilderness, and Promised Land are three realities that most human beings experience.

-Oppression is a state of existence where the boundaries are fixed and basic needs are provided.
+OPPRESSION is a state of existence where the boundaries are fixed and basic human needs are provided.
 This includes food, clothing, shelter, work, and even the meaning of life.
-It the system of oppression is benevolent and generous, then life might not seem too bad.
-If it is harsh and cruel, then life will be a living hell.
-In either case, the result is similar and some of the result is similar and some of the results are generally the same.
+If the system of oppression is benevolent and generous, life might not seem too bad.
+If it is harsh and cruel, life will be a living hell.
+In either case, the result is similar and some of the results are generally the same.
 Oppression leads to radical dependence and a distorted view of the future.
 The human being becomes a victim of the situation because of the radical dependence and is often unable to make decisions or take responsibility for life.

-The Wilderness is another story.
+THE WILDERNESS is another story.
 There, one might be confronted with a situation where there are no boundaries and no provisions.
 The victim has now turned into the wanderer and now faces a life of not being cared for.
 There is no food, no bed, no direction, and no hope.
-Alice In Wonderland asked when she came to a fork in the road: "Which road should I take?"
+Alice in Wonderland asked when she came to a fork in the road: "which road should I take?"
 The guide said: "Where are you going?"
-She replies: "I don't know."
-He said: "Then it doesn't make any difference which road you take if you don't know where you are going?"
-In the Wilderness we are simply lost, wandering people, living with no goal or direction toward the future.
+She replied: "I don't know."
+He said: "Then It doesn't make any difference which road you take if you don't know where you are going?"
+In the WILDERNESS we are simply lost, wandering people, living with no goal or direction toward the future.

 Israel learned that life was much different once she left Egypt.
 Pharaoh had provided food, shelter, work, and even meaning in life, such as it was.
 In the wilderness she discovered none of these and many wanted to return to Egypt.
-Some asked Moses: "Where is the break, and where are the graves to bury our dead?
-Pharaoh at least gave us bread and graves."
-It is interesting that from the perspective of the wilderness, the old state of oppression doesn't look so bad.
+Some asked Moses: "where is the bread, and where are that from the perspective of the wilderness, the old state of oppression doesn't look so bad.
 Like the Prodigal Son, we have a deep yearning to return home to a situation that was intolerable to us when we were there.

-The Promised Land is what makes the difference.
+THE PROMISED LAND is what makes the difference.
 If it doesn't exist in our lives we are in serious trouble because it represents our dreams and hopes for the future.
 Its promise is what brought Moses to life and moved him to create a whole new vision.
 It was what kept him filled with hope while lost in the wilderness.
-It was what led to his fundamental conviction that neither Egypt nor the wilderness were his home of final resting place.
+It was what led to his fundamental conviction that neither Egypt or wilderness were his home or final resting place.